Corporate Sector & Children’s Rights Benchmark Series

 How is the sample selected?

-In 2020, Global Child Forum joined the World Benchmarking Alliance and at the same time took the decision to adopt the SDG2000 as our base universe.
+In 2020, Global Child Forum joined the World Benchmarking Alliance and adopted the SDG2000 as our base universe.
 Read more about how companies are selected for the SDG2000 list here.

 How is the study conducted?

-Publicly available information in English from the selected companies (sustainability reports, etc) is being screened against a set of 25 indicators.** Each indicator has a possible score of;
+During the first half of the year, publicly available information in English from the selected companies (for example, in sustainability reports) is screened against a set of 25 indicators.[1]
+Each indicator has a possible score of:

 0 – No information could be found;